|

 understanding and goodwill.

-All requests will be considered but projects which directly
+from you.
+All requests will be considered but projects which directly benefit

-benefit young children and their families will be given more
+young children and their families will be given more favorable consideration.
+We

 What do you get out of Kiwanis?